 - In Cleveland, immigrants are 75.1 percent more likely to be entrepreneurs than native-born Clevelanders.

 - The five-county region is home to 7,405 immigrant entrepreneurs.

 - Immigrants are more likely to be of working age — between the ages of 25 and 64 — than the native-born population.
 In Greater Cleveland, nearly 64 percent of immigrants are of working age, compared to only 52 percent of the native-born population.

-Meanwhile, the Trump administration continues its assault on immigrants across America, pursuing travel bans and border walls.
-Instead of focusing on positive studies like these, the President has focused on calling attention to crimes committed by undocumented immigrants, by asking the Department of Homeland Security to create an office called VOICE (Victims of Immigrant Crime Engagement).
+Meanwhile, the Trump administration continues its assault on immigrants across America, pursuing travel bans, border walls and disparaging immigrants from “shithole countries.”
+Instead of focusing on positive data, the President has focused on calling attention to crimes committed by undocumented immigrants, by asking the Department of Homeland Security to create an office called VOICE (Victims of Immigrant Crime Engagement).

 Immigrant Business founder, Foulis Peacock, says Trump should be focusing on new, overwhelmingly positive data coming from Cleveland and around the U.S.. which reinforces the fact that immigrants are a huge positive for America.

 “Immigrants create wealth and jobs for Americans.”

 “Immigrants are launching businesses at twice the rate of native-born Americans – at a rate of 80,000 every single month — and these businesses, as can be seen from the Cleveland data, are revitalizing American cities, creating jobs for Americans and pouring tens of millions of dollars into our tax coffers.
 Immigrants create jobs and wealth for Americans,” said Peacock.